 He also fought the 2001 general election as the Parliamentary candidate for Ceredigion.
 In 2003, he fought Preseli Pembrokeshire in the Welsh Assembly election where he increased the share of the vote from 23% to 30%.
 He improved the Conservative Party's position from third to second place and only 1,326 votes behind Labour.

-Paul was elected as the Welsh Conservative Assembly Member for Preseli Pembrokeshire in May 2007, with 38.6% of the vote and a majority of 3,205.
+Paul was elected as the Assembly Member for Preseli Pembrokeshire in May 2007, with 38.6% of the vote and a majority of 3,205.
 He was subsequently re-elected in 2011 and 2016.

 For more information about Paul, please visit his website.